hortonworks-gallery/ambari-vnc-service/README.md

 Click the eclipse shortcut to start Eclipse
 ![Image](../master/screenshots/screenshot-vnc-eclipsestarted.png?raw=true)

-- To remove the service:
+- To remove the VNC service:
   - Stop the service via Ambari
   - Delete the service
 ```